ogie15/ATTUNE-AZURE-RESOURCES-ISO-27001-2013-COMPLIANCE-REPORT/Create Azure ISO 27001-2013 Policy Assignment.md

-# This step starts a policy compliance evaluation
+# This step creates Policy Assignments for ISO 27001:2013 Regulatory Compliance

 The Blueprint first gets the Execution Policy of the current PowerShell session.